Sebziel/gcp-terraform/Readme.md

 This is a Terraform project consisting of three primary sub-projects: `terra-arti`, `terra-gke` and `terra-influx`.
 Project is designed to be run on a temporary GCP account provided by ACG.
 Hence multiple constraints have been faced and not all best practices implemented.

 **Note** Because of the training nature of the project, not all solutions are efficient or following best practices.
 In some cases, work-arounds were used just to work with different architecture.
 Example would be including DB passwords directly in dockerfiles or adding gcloud authorization token into k8s manifests.
+Taking into consideration the temporary environment there is no risk of actuall damage - It will require further work though.

 ## Sub-Project: terra-arti